moov-io/customers/client/docs/CustomersApi.md

 ## UpdateCustomerStatus

-> Customer UpdateCustomerStatus(ctx, customerId, updateCustomerStatus, optional)
+> Customer UpdateCustomerStatus(ctx, customerID, updateCustomerStatus, optional)
 Update the status for a customer, which can only be updated by authenticated users with permissions.

 ### Required Parameters